patrickrgaffney/dotfiles/README.md

 ### Python

 There is support for *colored* `virtualenv` name in your bash prompt.
-They will appear in yellow — surrouned by parenthesis — inserted directly before the working directory.
+They will appear in yellow — surrounded by parenthesis — inserted directly before the working directory.